ajmandourah/gw2proof/README.md

 5. Write the amount LI / KP needed and click generate.
 6. The script will change the window to gw2 and paste the code to the chat several times to simulate a normal user clicks.
 7. enjoy !!!

+# Am I gonna be banned for using this?
+The act of copying chatcodes is not prohibited by any means. no one will know that you are using this app unless you say so :)

 # latest changlog
 - Added the fractal of the mist CM KP.